 - Relax for

-- Squeeze again for three counts, then relax for three counts.
+- Squeeze again for 3 counts, then relax for 3 counts.
 Do this 10-15 times.

-When you are comfortable with the exercise, you can do them for five minutes, three times a day.
+When you are comfortable with the exercise, you can do them for 5 minutes, 3 times a day.
 You can do them lying down, sitting, and standing.

 The following tips may help you remember to do your Kegel exercises: Try to schedule your Kegel exercises at the same time every day, such as during a regular TV show, while you do the dishes, or before you go to bed.Find a way to remind yourself to do your Kegel exercises.
 For example, you could put a note or sign on your mirror or refrigerator.You may forget to do your exercises for a few days.
 It is common to have a few slips when you are trying to make any new change.
 Do not get discouraged.
 Just get back to your exercise program.Chart your progress on a daily or weekly basis.
 If you were leaking urine before, you should begin to notice that you are leaking urine less frequently or in smaller amounts.